Thebes (Greek: Θῆβαι): name of several archaeological sites in Upper Egypt (a/o modern Luxor, Karnak, Medinet Habu, Valley of the Kings...).

 - City became important at the end of the First Intermediary Period, especially when the Eleventh Dynasty rose to power and reunited Egypt during the reign of king Mentuhotep II, and Thebes became the capital; even when the residence was moved to Lisht in the north, Thebes remained important

 - After the demise of the Middle Kingdom, the same happened again: this time, it was the Seventeenth Dynasty, from Thebes that reunited Egypt.
-The temple of Amun in Karnak now became one of Egypt's most sacred sanctuaries.
+The temple of Amun in Karnak now became one of Egypt's most sacred sanctuaries, especially during the Eighteenth Dynasty.

 - It lost importance during the Nineteenth Dynasty, but remained importance for royal funerals